Brodie969/dashboard/README.md

 # dashboard

 An IOT dashboard to display all the essential information.

+It will use Python's `http.server` module for static files on `:8000` and Flask on `:8080` to handle POST requests